robottwo/gsh/README.md

 ### Upgrading

+gsh can automatically detect newer versions and self update.

-To upgrade gsh to the latest version:
+To manually upgrade gsh to the latest version, you can also:

 ```bash
 brew update